Adjunct professor: South Asia

 In Bangladesh, private universities follow the title adjunct professor or adjunct associate professor to imply non-tenure faculty members.

 In Pakistan, adjunct (assistant/associate) professors are also considered as non-regular faculty members, and usually, posts are given to Pakistani overseas scientists under a faculty development program.

 Southeast Asia and Oceania

-In Australia, the term adjunct is reserved for academics and researchers from outside the university who have a close association with the university, e.g., through supervision of PhD students, recognized by an honorary title reflective of their rank and standing (adjunct lecturer, senior lecturer, associate professor or professor).
+In Australia, the term adjunct is reserved for academics and researchers from outside the university who have a close association with the university, e.g., through supervision of PhD students, recognized by a title reflective of their rank and standing (adjunct lecturer, senior lecturer, associate professor or professor).

 In Thailand, adjunct (assistant/associate) professors are considered "non-regular officers".